 |July 1 – 3||

 The regiment was commanded by Colonel Oats and brought 499 men to the field.
-Captains J. H. Allison, Henry C. Brainard and James H. Ellison and 28 enlisted men were killed, Lieutenant John C. Oates was mortally wounded, Lt.
-Colonel Isaac Ball Feagin, Lieutenant William J. Bethune and 47 enlisted men were wounded, and 90 men missing.
-Lt.
-Colonel Feagan was captured and would spend eleven months in prison before being exchanged.
+Captains J. H. Allison, Henry C. Brainard and James H. Ellison and 28 enlisted men were killed, Lieutenant John C. Oates was mortally wounded, Lieutenant Colonel Isaac Ball Feagin, Lieutenant William J. Bethune and 47 enlisted men were wounded, and 90 men missing.
+Lieutenant Colonel Feagan was captured and would spend eleven months in prison before being exchanged.

 From Colonel Oates’ report: